genepi/cloudgene/docs/daemon/administration.md

 ## Job Retirement

 You can activate [Auto Retire](configuration.md#auto-retire) in the configuration file.
-Once *Auto Retire* is activated, a cron jobs checks all completed jobs and depending on the configuration intervals it sends notification to users or deletes the results of old jobs.
+Once *Auto Retire* is activated, a cron job checks all completed jobs and depending on the configuration intervals it sends notification to users or deletes the results of old jobs.

 However, if *Auto Retire* is deactivated, it is also possible to trigger job retirement manually by clicking on the **Start Retire** button which is located at the bottom of the **Server** tab.